plenoptic-org/plenoptic_presentations/README.md

 ## Build locally

+This repository uses `jekyll` to build `reveal.js` presentations from markdown files and svg images.
+You will need to install `jekyll` locally (see below), and `reveal.js` just needs to be present where expected.
+To do so, you can clone this repository with `git clone --recurse-submodules git@github.com:LabForComputationalVision/plenoptic_presentations.git`.
+If you've already cloned this repository, run `git submodule init; git submodule update` to check out the proper version.

-To build this locally, [install Ruby](https://jekyllrb.com/docs/installation/), then run `bundle exec jekyll serve` to build and serve the website locally.
+For `jekyll`, [install Ruby](https://jekyllrb.com/docs/installation/), then run `bundle install` from this directory to install `jekyll` and all necessary components (if you get an error when doing this, run `gem install bundler` first), then run `bundle exec jekyll serve` to build and serve the website locally.
 In your browser, navigate to the address shown in the terminal (probably `localhost:4000/plenoptic_presentations/`)

 ## Assets